-he word ‘intoxication’ suggests firstly, alcohol is involved and secondly, the intoxicated individual generally became that way through their own choice.
-Legally, the term intoxication includes alcohol, illegal drugs and what many are not aware of, also medications legally prescribed by a qualified doctor.
+The word ‘intoxication’ suggests firstly, alcohol is involved and secondly, the intoxicated individual generally became that way through their own choice.
+Legally, the term intoxication includes alcohol, illegal drugs, and what many are not aware of, also medications legally prescribed by a qualified doctor.
 In most cases of voluntary intoxication and criminal acts, where an individual got themselves blind drunk and got behind the wheel of a car, for example, a defense based on intoxication is thrown out.
-Jurors don’t tend to respond well to defendants blaming the fact they were drunk or high at the time of the offense, for why they committed the crime when it was their own decisions that got themselves into that state.
+Jurors don’t tend to respond well to defendants blaming the fact they were drunk or high at the time of the offense, for why they committed the crime when it was their own decisions that got them into that state.

 Voluntary versus involuntary intoxication can be the sticking point in many criminal cases, especially those involving medications prescribed by a physician.
-Self-induced intoxication by knowingly taking medication becomes complex when behaviors which follow turn criminal and a defendant blames the effects of that medication for their actions.
-They may have willingly swallowed the pills the defense says but, they were not aware that doing so could cause side-effects to the extent of violence, recklessness, and risk-taking where they had no control over their actions and no full grasp of right or wrong.
+Self-induced intoxication by knowingly taking medication becomes complex when behaviors that follow turn criminal and a defendant blames the effects of that medication for their actions.
+They may have willingly swallowed the pills the defense says but, they were not aware that doing so could cause side effects to the extent of violence, recklessness, and risk-taking where they had no control over their actions and no full grasp of right or wrong.

 At first glance, the defense of involuntary intoxication by prescribed medication is one that sounds rather far-fetched.
 A convenient excuse for criminal behavior absolving the individual involved of any blame.
-The terminology of involuntary intoxication, however, covers the more than the obvious scenarios of a drink being spiked or substances being taken accidentally.
+The terminology of involuntary intoxication, however, covers more than the obvious scenarios of a drink being spiked or substances being taken accidentally.
 The taking of prescribed medications at a dose or frequency out with the given medical instructions or in combination with other substances can also qualify.
-Although, evidence of a lack of understanding or reasonable knowledge that such actions could cause serious behavioral side-effects is required for such a defense have any chance of standing up in court.
+Although, evidence of a lack of understanding or reasonable knowledge that such actions could cause serious behavioral side effects is required for such a defense to have any chance of standing up in court.